 If you enter in Fall 2021, your application will be considered for the Colorado Pledge in each year of your enrollment.

 What income is counted in the limits for the Colorado Pledge?

-Our income limitations are based on the adjusted gross income from the 2018 1040 tax return.
+Our income limitations are based on the adjusted gross income from the 2019 1040 tax return.
 Students whose parents report between $0 and $60,000 will have no parental contribution toward direct costs of tuition, fees, housing, and meals.
-Students whose parents report between $60,001 and $125,000 will have no parental contribution toward tuition.
+Students whose parents report between $60,001 and $125,000 will have a parental contribution equal to room and board charges.
 Finally, families reporting between $125,001 and $200,000 will have a parental contribution equal to or less than the cost of attendance at the state flagship institution.

 What will happen to my financial aid if my financial circumstances change?

 Students must complete the financial aid application process each year.
 If income and assets fluctuate greatly, families will have their full demonstrated eligibility met each year, though the amount may differ based on the information submitted.